michaeltroger/greenpass-android/CONTRIBUTING.md

 ## Would you like a new feature?
 - Check the Issues section if the feature was already requested
-- If there is none yet then create a new ticket
+- If there is none yet then create a new GitHub Issue
 - Please use the Feature request template for creating an Issue

 ## Would you like to implement a new feature?